MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 ### Create Storage client and manage steps

 The client is created with a URL that includes both the storage resource name and the SAS token.
 The SAS token is in the query string, denoted with the question mark, `?`.
-When adding your SAS token to your environment variable, do _not_ include the question mark because it is already included in the URL string.
+When adding your SAS token to your environment variable, don't_ include the question mark because it's already included in the URL string.

 #### [TypeScript](#tab/typescript)